Automatic stay violation - How can you win a case against creditors?

 - Filing a lawsuit will be the next step.

 Bankruptcy doesn’t discharge non-dischargeable debts.
-However, for a bankruptcy filer, an automatic stay is imposed on the non-dischargeable debts, too.
-However, once that stay ends, creditors can resume collection activity.
-The same rule applies to secured creditors.
+For a bankruptcy filer, an automatic stay is imposed on the non-dischargeable debts, and once the stay ends, creditors can resume collection activity.

-Creditors are not entirely powerless after an automatic stay is imposed.
+Creditors are not powerless after an automatic stay is imposed.
 If they want to resume the collection process, they can file a motion for relief from the court.
-If the motion is filed correctly and the bankruptcy court approves, it will be revoked.
-Creditors may resume the collection process once again.
+If the motion is approved, it will be revoked, and creditors may resume the collection process again.

 Well, I'll try to prove 3 points before the court, and these are: